stevan-borus/ts-referer-parser/README.md

-# React Referer Parser
+# TS Referer Parser

-A React-compatible referer parser library inspired by [nodejs-referer-parser](https://github.com/snowplow-referer-parser/nodejs-referer-parser).
+A TypeScript-based referer parser library inspired by [nodejs-referer-parser](https://github.com/snowplow-referer-parser/nodejs-referer-parser).
+This library can be used in any JavaScript or TypeScript project, including various frameworks like React, Vue, Angular, or Node.js applications.

 The implementation uses the shared 'database' of known referers found in [file](https://s3-eu-west-1.amazonaws.com/snowplow-hosted-assets/third-party/referer-parser/referers-latest.json) as it says in the [snowplow-referer-parser/referer-parser](https://github.com/snowplow-referer-parser/referer-parser) README.